Cvikli/BinanceAPI.jl/README.md

 - streams
 - ticks
 - LONG limit + take profit & SHORT limit order + take profit (stop loss has to be handled manually)
+- Progressbars to see progression
+- Also this package should be pretty fast!

 But need time to document everything!